pcperini-historic/PyPKPass/README.md

 - `organizationName`: Display name of the organization that originated and signed the pass.
 - `teamIdentifier`: Team identifier of the organization that originated and signed the pass, as issued by Apple.

+- `iconLocation`: The Unix path of the pass' icon.
+Standard @2x scaling name schemes apply.
+- `logoLocation`: The Unix path of the pass' logo.
+Standard @2x scaling name schemes apply.

 - `authenticationToken`: The authentication token to use with the web service.
 - `webServiceURL`: The URL of a web service that conforms to the API described in [Pass Kit Web Service Reference](https://developer.apple.com/library/prerelease/ios/documentation/PassKit/Reference/PassKit_WebService/WebService.html#//apple_ref/doc/uid/TP40011988).
 The web service must use the HTTPS protocol and includes the leading https://.